Zibsun/leands/docs/hypotheses.md

 ?> Using clustered users' questions with the Naive Bayes Model will ensure TOP5 answers suggestion accuracy will be 50% or more.

 Joe works on a new hypothesis.
 He asks to shift the timeline by a week.
 Why the delay?
 He can't reach target metrics and wants to try another method.
-You look at the acceptance criteria and agree that this is a new method, which implies a new method hypothesis.
+You look at the acceptance criteria and agree that this is a new method, implying a new method hypothesis.
 So, rather than pouncing on it, you can describe it and add it to the backlog.

 Even for a moment, we don't concede that Joe is so into the new article that he completely abandoned the linear model.
 He is not that guy.
 But what if he missed something, and the linear model might work well?
 Joe should finish with the checklist: